Greg Buckner

-Gregory Derayle Buckner (born September 16, 1976) is an American former professional basketball player who is the associate head coach for the Cleveland Cavaliers of the National Basketball Association (NBA).
-He had previously served as an assistant coach for the Memphis Grizzlies.
+Gregory Derayle Buckner (born September 16, 1976) is an American former professional basketball player who is an assistant coach for the Milwaukee Bucks of the National Basketball Association (NBA).
+He had previously served as an assistant coach for the Memphis Grizzlies and the Cleveland Cavaliers.

 Selected in the second round (53rd pick overall) of the 1998 NBA draft by the Dallas Mavericks after playing college basketball at Clemson, he played for the Mavericks, Philadelphia 76ers, Denver Nuggets, Minnesota Timberwolves and Grizzlies.
 Buckner's first professional experience came with the Grand Rapids Hoops of the Continental Basketball Association (CBA), where he averaged 8.6 points and 3.9 rebounds per game in the 1998–99 season.

 Playing career

 College career

 During his time with the Clemson Tigers, he started all 122 games of his career while guiding the team to three NCAA tournaments.
 Buckner led the team in scoring all four years becoming the first Clemson Tiger to do so.
 In 1995, Buckner was named ACC Rookie of the Year.
 He was entered into the Clemson Athletic Hall of Fame in 2005.